UniAP2022/UniAP/README.md

 Ground truth: "there jap you've caught it laughed percy while the others screamed at the sight of jasper's face".

-Transcript:  "there jap you'v cot it laughed fircy while the other spreamed at the sigde of jaskes face".
+Transcript:  "there jack you'v cogh it blaughe fursy while the others screamed tat the side of jaspe's face".

 Origin audio + Universal perturbaion (random-chunk, distortion level: -44.5dB):